sureshramisetti/Assessment-DevopsEngineer/README.md

 ### Node.js

 Lambda-cfn (or "Lambda CloudFormation") is a Node.js project that runs on AWS Lambda.
 Node.js v10.x is the current default, Node.js v8.10 is also available.
-See [AWS Lambda execution environment](http://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html) for more information about the Lambda Node.js runtime environment.

 ### S3 buckets

-Lambda-cfn uses [cfn-config](https://github.com/mapbox/cfn-config) behind the scenes to create and manage CloudFormation stacks.
+Lambda-cfn uses behind the scenes to create and manage CloudFormation stacks.
 Cfn-config requires two S3 buckets - a config bucket and a template bucket - to work.

 Lambda-cfn will look for the following buckets by default if you've set an `AWS_ACCOUNT_ID` environment variable: